bhetey/become_data_analyst/README.md

 ### Table of Content.

 - Data Analysis Overview
 - What you will learn
 - what you will not learn right now.
 - Introduction to Progamming using Python
+- What is JuputerNotebook for Data Science.
+- How to install Python for Windows (_version 2 or 3_)
+- How to install Python for Mac (_version 2 or 3_)
+- How to install JupterBook using Anaconda
 - Introduction to DataFrames and Data Series
 - Data Analysis Process